Types of Verbs, Definition and Examples

 Modal Verbs

-Modal verbs are a type of auxiliary verbs that express modality, which refers to the speaker’s attitude towards the action or state expressed by the main verb.
-They are used to indicate ability, possibility, necessity, permission, advice, and other modalities.
+Modal verbs are auxiliary verbs that express the speaker’s attitude toward the action or state of the main verb.
+They convey meanings like ability, possibility, necessity, permission, advice, and preference.

 Modal Verbs